Code-Institute-Submissions/pinkys/README.md

 - Sign Up button impletmentation to allow users that sign up to Pinky's to actually recieve Discounts, news about the company and other offers.

-- Contact us page with some sort of maps API to allow users to know where Pinky's is based.
+- Contact us page with smaps API to allow users to know where Pinky's is located and the local area of distrubtion.

 ## Technologies Used